Electrosexual

 Electrosexual is a French electronic musician, composer, performer, record producer and music video director living in Berlin.
+They have worked with other musicians such as Peaches, Aérea Negrot, Billie Ray Martin, Hanin Elias and David Carretta.

 Career

-Electrosexual's passion for early electronic engines and primitive sounds from analog synthesizers inspired his mingling rough bass with an uptempo rhythm.
-He is the electro-sex (sometimes called sex-tronica) precursor and pioneer in France.
+Electrosexual's passion for early electronic engines and primitive sounds from analog synthesizers inspired their mingling rough bass with an uptempo rhythm.
+They are the electro-sex (sometimes called sex-tronica) precursor and pioneer in France.

-He is an advocate of LGBT rights.
+They are an advocate of LGBT rights.

-Electrosexual created his stage name in reference to surrealistic non "(human) sexuality", considering machines and synthesizers as genitors, following in the footsteps of David Cronenberg, H.R.
+Electrosexual created their stage name in reference to surrealistic non "(human) sexuality", considering machines and synthesizers as genitors, following in the footsteps of David Cronenberg, H.R.
 Giger, Chris & Cosey and Add N to (X).

-In the summer of 2005, after a show in Berlin (Sage Club/Plastique party) where he performed for the first time as a solo act, his song "Trapped Inside" was selected to be released on the fifth anniversary compilation of the cult Berlin record label Das Drehmoment.
+In the summer of 2005, after a show in Berlin (Sage Club/Plastique party) where they performed for the first time as a solo act, their song "Trapped Inside" was selected to be released on the fifth anniversary compilation of Berlin based record label ´Das Drehmoment´.